bunnyhawk/rhigdon-blog/src/posts/email-aws.md

   MAIL_ACCESS: "YOUR_PASSWORD_HERE"
 ```

+## Building routes and handling data with handler.js

 Below is our handler file.
 Once again, I'm marking it up with comments to help you follow along with the hows and whys of each piece.

-## Building routes and handling data with handler.js
+This one is a bit longer, but there are essentially three main pieces.
+* Setting up the server along with the initial route
+* Parse the incoming data from `/send-mail` with busboy and prep files to pass along
+* Build the email template with Nodemailer and send.

+**handler.js**
 ```js
 "use strict";